HanziHero: a WaniKani alternative for Chinese

 What HanziHero does differently

 While HanziHero and WaniKani have many similarities, there are also many parts of the two applications that are dissimilar.
-Let’s go over each of those.
+Some of these dissimilarities are due to the simple fact that we teach Chinese characters in different languages that require different teaching strategies.

 Integrated meaning and pronunciation mnemonics